 THE MOST FASHIONABLE RESTAURANTS IN PARIS . .
-With Paris’ famous Fashion Week periods in mind, held this year in January, July and September, we advise visitors on some of the most ‘fashionable’ restaurants of the French capital.
-These trendy restaurants are always visited by the leading fashion crowd and certainly around Fashion Week when they not only attract the industry representatives, but also international top-models, celebrities and other luminaries attending the fashion shows . . more
+With Paris’ famous Fashion Week periods in mind, held this year in January, July and September, we advise visitors on some of the most ‘fashionable’ restaurants of the French capital . . more

 From its crispy outside that peels of in layers, to its soft buttery doughy inside that melts in your mouth, the croissant is every French native’s favourite pastry.
 If you are in the French capital and hungry for this delicacy, check out our list of where to buy the ten best croissants in Paris.

 A retired doctor visited a Paris auction house

 in March with a portfolio of drawings.
 It